cloudevents/spec/cloudevents/formats/json-format.md

 for all other event formats that are part of the CloudEvents core at the time of the submission or revision.

-If required, the CloudEvents type can be determined by inference using the rules from the mapping table, whereby the only potentially ambiguous JSON data type is `string`.
+If necessary, the CloudEvents type can be determined by inference using the rules from the mapping table, whereby the only potentially ambiguous JSON data type is `string`.
 The value is compatible with the respective CloudEvents type when the mapping rules are fulfilled.